-- Biopharma Core: Vaccines (CAGR: 48%) and ATMPs (43%). - MedTech Core: Assistive technology (CAGR: 43%), Drug Delivery (29%), Medical Imaging / Ultrasound Instruments & Materials (26%), Surgical Instruments (reusable) n.e.c (13%), Digital Health (12%), In vitro Diagnostics (10%). - Biopharma Service & Supply: Market Analysis and Information Consultants (CAGR: 22%), Regulatory Expertise (18%), Clinical Research Organisation (12%), Reagent, Equipment & Consumables Supplier (12%). - MedTech Service & Supply: driven entirely by Analytical Services (CAGR: 43%).
+- Biopharma Core: ATMPs (CAGR: 43%) and Vaccines (43%). - MedTech Core: Assistive technology (CAGR: 43%), Infection control (27%), Medical Imaging (24%), Single use technology (13%). - Biopharma Service & Supply: Market Analysis and Information Consultants (CAGR: 23%), Regulatory Expertise (17%), Clinical Research Organisation (11%). - MedTech Service & Supply: driven entirely by Analytical Services (CAGR: 43%).
 However, this is an anomaly that is consistent in each scenario due to rapid growth in 2020 alone.

 The Biopharma Core sector is defined by two features in this scenario analysis.
-The first is that as a sector it has only 5 segments employing at least 1% of the Arc total, compared with MedTech Core (14) and Biopharma supply (8).
+The first is that as a sector it has only 5 segments employing at least 1% of the Arc total, compared with MedTech Core (10) and Biopharma supply (8).
 This is despite being the second largest sector employer, which means its growth is not as well diversified as other sectors.